smaremanda/add-in-docs/outlook/testing/tips-for-handling-date-values-in-outlook-add-ins.md

 ## General JavaScript date-time support
 <a name="off15appsdk_UsingDateValues_GeneralJS"> </a>

 The JavaScript API for Office uses the JavaScript [Date](http://www.w3schools.com/jsref/jsref_obj_date.asp) object for most of the storage and retrieval of dates and times.
-That **Date** object provides methods such as[getUTCDate](http://www.w3schools.com/jsref/jsref_getutcdate.asp), [getUTCHour](http://www.w3schools.com/jsref/jsref_getutchours.asp), [getUTCMinutes](http://www.w3schools.com/jsref/jsref_getutcminutes.asp), and [toUTCString](http://www.w3schools.com/jsref/jsref_toutcstring.asp) which return the requested date or time value according to Universal Coordinated Time (UTC) time.
+That **Date** object provides methods such as [getUTCDate](http://www.w3schools.com/jsref/jsref_getutcdate.asp), [getUTCHour](http://www.w3schools.com/jsref/jsref_getutchours.asp), [getUTCMinutes](http://www.w3schools.com/jsref/jsref_getutcminutes.asp), and [toUTCString](http://www.w3schools.com/jsref/jsref_toutcstring.asp), which return the requested date or time value according to Universal Coordinated Time (UTC) time.

-The  **Date** object also provides other methods such as[getDate](http://www.w3schools.com/jsref/jsref_getutcdate.asp), [getHour](http://www.w3schools.com/jsref/jsref_getutchours.asp), [getMinutes](http://www.w3schools.com/jsref/jsref_getminutes.asp), and [toString](http://www.w3schools.com/jsref/jsref_tostring_date.asp) which return the requested date or time according to "local time".
+The **Date** object also provides other methods such as [getDate](http://www.w3schools.com/jsref/jsref_getutcdate.asp), [getHour](http://www.w3schools.com/jsref/jsref_getutchours.asp), [getMinutes](http://www.w3schools.com/jsref/jsref_getminutes.asp), and [toString](http://www.w3schools.com/jsref/jsref_tostring_date.asp), which return the requested date or time according to "local time".

 The concept of "local time" is largely determined by the browser and operating system on the client computer.
 For instance, on most browsers running on a Windows-based client computer, a JavaScript call to **getDate**, returns a date based on the time zone set in Windows on the client computer.

 The following example creates a  **Date** object `myLocalDate` in local time, and calls **toUTCString** to convert that date to a date string in UTC.